yargs/yargs/docs/async.md

 # Async API

-_Note: this document describes an API that has not yet been fully implemented._
+_Note: this document describes an API that has not yet been implemented, and serves as a design document._

 yargs exposes an async API surface, making it easier to compose command driven applications that perform asynchronous operations.

-As an example, perhaps you would like to create a command line application that fetches a URL, like curl:
+As an example, perhaps you would like to create a command line application that fetches the contents of a URL:

 ```js
 const fetch = require('node-fetch')